VanEck Morningstar Australian Moat Income ETF

 VanEck Morningstar Australian Moat Income ETF (DVDY, formerly VanEck Vectors Morningstar Australian Moat Income ETF) is an exchange traded fund.
 It gives investors exposure to a diversified portfolio of dividend paying quality ASX-listed companies selected by Morningstar.
 DVDY aims to provide investment returns before fees and other costs which track the performance of the Index.

 Buy Australian shares starting with DVDY.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 What is the VanEck Morningstar Australian Moat Income ETF (DVDY)?